mnentwig/aCCb/readme.md

 aCCb::MultithreadDispatcher shows a very straightforward multithreading pattern with std::async and std::future.
 A more sophisticated threadpool library is usually (but not always!) faster, see "BS_Thread_Pool.hpp" in "3rdParty".
 * Both throw exceptions into the original thread at "get()" called on the future.
 * The std::async pattern stalls at > 100k pending jobs.
+It is largely useless for short (sub-ms) jobs.
+* A thread pool implementation (see 3rd party references) can be used even for short jobs and will give a notable speed increase.
 * Note that std::async does not allow arguments to be passed by reference.
 Reportedly, std::ref() is dangerous.

 ## Notes: Simple use of async